verrazzano/docs/content/en/docs/setup/provision-cluster/ocne-oci.md

 1. Expand **Labels and Annotations** to configure Kubernetes [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) for the cluster.
 1. Select the cloud credentials that you created.
 Ensure that the appropriate Region and Compartment are selected from their dropdown lists.
 1. Click **Authenticate and Configure Cluster**.
 1. Set up your network.
-Choose **Quick Create** to build a new virtual cloud network (VCN) using default settings or **Existing Infrastructure** to use an already configured VCN.
-If you choose to use an existing VCN, make sure that it is configured to accept the [ports and protocols required by Kubernetes](https://kubernetes.io/docs/reference/networking/ports-and-protocols/).
+Select **Existing Infrastructure** to choose a virtual cloud network configured in your OCI account.
 1. Click **Configure Control plane and worker nodes**.
 1. Choose a Node Image from the dropdown list.

-1. Expand **OCNE Image Configuration** if you want to modify the default settings.
-You can add an optional custom image OCID to override the default settings of the node image and you can block the installation of OCNE dependencies on each node.
+    You can choose to override the default Node Image.
+Expand **OCNE Image Configuration** and provide a custom image OCID.
+If your custom image includes OCNE binaries, you can select **Skip OCNE Dependency** to avoid duplicates.
 1. Copy or upload an SSH public key to manage authentication of the cluster.
+Your SSH public key is installed on the cluster nodes, enabling SSH after the cluster is created.
 1. Configure the Control Plane.
 Select the **OCNE Version** first as it determines which Kubernetes versions are available, then choose a **Kubernetes Version** and a **Control Plane Shape**.
 You can leave the rest of the options at their default setting or modify them as needed.

     Under **Advanced**, you can choose to edit image tags for **ETCD**, **CoreDNS**, and **Calico**, or whether to install **OCI CCM/CSI** and **Calico**.
-1. Configure Node Pools, if necessary for your environment.
+1. Add node pools to your cluster.
+Clusters without node pools will schedule pods on control plane nodes.
-1. Install Verrazzano on the cluster.
+1. (Optional) Install Verrazzano on the cluster.
 Choose a **Verrazzano version** from the dropdown list.
 You can also expand **Advanced** to make changes to the Verrazzano Resource YAML.
 By default, Verrazzano is installed using the `managed-cluster` profile which enables a limited set of components on the cluster.
 1. Expand **Advanced Settings** to make additional modifications to the default settings of your new cluster.
-    * **YAML Manifests**: Specify post-provisioning installations.
+    * **YAML Manifests**: Supply additional YAML manifests that are automatically installed after cluster creation.
+The total size of all additional YAML manifests may not exceed 500 KB.
-    * **Cluster Networking**: configure networking and proxy settings for the cluster.
+    * **Cluster Networking**: Configure cluster IP ranges and proxy settings.
     * **Container Registry**: Specify a private registry for your container.
 1. Click **Create**.
-It will take a few minutes to provision all of the resources for your cluster.
+It can take up to 30 minutes to provision all of the resources for your cluster, particularly for multi-node clusters.

 When your cluster finishes provisioning, you can access it from the main **Cluster Management** page.